Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

-\subsubsection{Transformer Architectures}
+\subsubsection{Transformer architectures}

 Transformers represent a paradigm shift in sequence modeling, abandoning sequential processing in favor of allowing every observation in a sequence to directly interact with every other observation \citep{Vaswani2017,Dosovitskiy2020}.
-Transformer architectures are built on the attention mechanism—a mechanism that computes relationships between all pairs of inputs simultaneously, which we detail below.
+Transformer architectures are built on the attention mechanism---a mechanism that computes relationships among all pairs of inputs simultaneously.